gekkowrld/capstone/README.md

 This capstone project aims to design and implement a fully functional e-commerce application using multimedia systems concepts and Firebase Firestore for backend storage and hosting.
 The project will also integrate social media authentication features, allowing users to log in using their Twitter, Facebook, or Google accounts.

 > I couldn't implement "Facebook" authentication as I couldn't meet all the requirements to get my app authenticated or get the required authentication.
 I have implemented "Google" and "Twitter" authentication.
+> I have implemented "Github" instead of "Facebook" authentication.
+Now, you can login using "Google", "Twitter" and "Github" accounts.

 ### Features to Implement